Gordon Setter

 About the Gordon Setter

-Standing 23 to 27 inches tall and weighing 45 to 80 pounds, the Gordon Setter is a large-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 23 to 27 inches tall and weighing 45 to 80 pounds, the Gordon Setter is a large-sized dog.
+The only setter breed that comes in just one color: black and tan.
+Their coal-black coat with rich mahogany tan markings is unique among all sporting breeds.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview